 Inspection / Occupancy Permit to the pool / spa

 Step 3 - Getting your pool or spa barrier checked

-Owners will then be required to engage a registered building surveyor or building inspector to inspect the barrier and have a Certificate of Compliance issued.
+Owners will then be required to arrange for a registered building surveyor, building inspector or Council to inspect the barrier and have a Certificate of Compliance issued.

 Step 4 - Lodgement of Certificate of Compliance

 The Certificate of Compliance is only valid for 30 days from the date of issue and must be lodged while still valid.

 Please note that the landowner of a property containing a permanent or relocatable swimming pool or spa will be required to undertake Steps 3 & 4 every four years.

-While there will be stricter laws on managing swimming pool and spa compliance, the requirement to have safety barriers installed and maintained have not changed.
+While there is now stricter laws on managing swimming pool and spa compliance, the requirement to have safety barriers installed and maintained have not changed.

 Permanent safety barriers are required for all permanent or relocatable pools and spas capable of containing a depth of water greater than 300mm, including:

 - in-ground swimming pools